Revou-FSSE-Feb26/milestone-2-Stayonclassic/README.md

 ## Overview

 RevoFun is a browser-based gaming platform that showcases interactive mini games built using **HTML, CSS, and JavaScript**.

-The project focuses on delivering a clean user experience while demonstrating core front-end development concepts such as **DOM manipulation, event handling, and game logic implementation**.
+This project focuses on:

+* Clean UI/UX
+* Interactive gameplay
+* Core frontend concepts (DOM manipulation, event handling, game logic)

-The platform is designed for casual users who want to play simple yet engaging games directly in the browser without any installation.
+All games run directly in the browser — no installation needed.

 ---